Mnuchin: Another round of economic rescue legislation is ‘definitely’ needed

 “Whatever we do going forward needs to be much more targeted, particularly to the industries and small businesses that are having the most difficulty in reopening as a result of COVID-19,” he said.
 “Certain industries are absolutely going to need more help.”

+Sen. Mitt Romney, Utah Republican, said he was “puzzled” by Mr. Mnuchin’s contention that more fiscal stimulus will likely be needed at the same time the secretary was talking up a coming economic bounceback in the second half of the year.

+“I do think the economy is going to rebound significantly, but I’d also say there is still significant damage in parts of the economy,” Mr. Mnuchin said.

-Mr. Mnuchin and Administrator Jovita Carranza of the Small Business Administration were testifying to the committee about the $2.2 trillion rescue package Congress passed in March.
+Mr. Mnuchin and Administrator Jovita Carranza of the Small Business Administration were testifying to the committee about the Paycheck Protection Program, a key feature of the $2.2 trillion rescue package Congress passed in March.

-A key feature of that legislation was the creation of the Paycheck Protection Program, which offers forgivable loans to businesses if they keep employees on their payrolls.
+The program offers forgivable loans to businesses if they keep employees on their payrolls.

 Mr. Mnuchin said the program is supporting about 50 million workers and more than 75% of small business payrolls in all 50 states.